OmniAuti/OmniAuti/README.md

   Hi, I’m Austin
 -
-  I’m interested in ... creating, building, developing.
+  I’m interested in bringing ideas to life
--
-  I’m currently learning ... how to do it all.
--
-  I’m looking to collaborate ...
 -

 <!---
 OmniAuti/OmniAuti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.